Lung cancer: Environmental exposures

-Exposure to a variety of other toxic chemicals – typically encountered in certain occupations – are associated with an increased risk of lung cancer.
-In all, occupational exposures to carcinogens cause 9–15% of lung cancers.
-A prominent example is asbestos, which causes lung cancer either directly or indirectly by inflamming the lung.
-Exposure to all commercially available forms of asbestos increase cancer risk, and cancer risk increases with time of exposure.
-Asbestos and cigarette smoking increase risk synergestically – i.e. the risk of someone who smokes and has asbestos exposure dying from lung cancer is much higher than would be expected from adding the two risks together.
-Similarly, exposure to radon, a naturally occurring breakdown product of the Earth's uranium, is associated with increased lung cancer risk.
-This is particularly true in underground miners, who have the greatest exposure; but also in indoor air in residential spaces.
+Exposure to a variety of other toxic chemicals – typically encountered in certain occupations – is associated with an increased risk of lung cancer.
+Occupational exposures to carcinogens cause 9–15% of lung cancer.
+A prominent example is asbestos, which causes lung cancer either directly or indirectly by inflaming the lung.
+Exposure to all commercially available forms of asbestos increases cancer risk, and cancer risk increases with time of exposure.
+Asbestos and cigarette smoking increase risk synergistically – that is, the risk of someone who smokes and has asbestos exposure dying from lung cancer is much higher than would be expected from adding the two risks together.
+Similarly, exposure to radon, a naturally occurring breakdown product of the Earth's radioactive elements, is associated with increased lung cancer risk.
+Radon levels vary with geography.
+Underground miners have the greatest exposure; however even the lower levels of radon that seep into residential spaces can increase occupants' risk of lung cancer.
 Like asbestos, cigarette smoking and radon exposure increase risk synergistically.
 Radon exposure is responsible for between 3% and 14% of lung cancer cases.

 Several other chemicals encountered in various occupations are also associated with increased lung cancer risk including arsenic used in wood preservation, pesticide application, and some ore smelting; ionizing radiation encountered during uranium mining; vinyl chloride in papermaking; beryllium in jewelers, ceramics workers, missile technicians, and nuclear reactor workers; chromium in stainless steel production, welding, and hide tanning; nickel in electroplaters, glass workers, metal workers, welders, and those who make batteries, ceramics, and jewelry; and diesel exhaust encountered by miners.

-Exposure to air pollution, especially fine particulates, increases the risk of lung cancer.
-Fine particulates (PM2.5) and sulfate aerosols, which may be released in traffic exhaust fumes, are associated with a slightly increased risk.
-For nitrogen dioxide, an incremental increase of 10 parts per billion increases the risk of lung cancer by 14%.
-Outdoor air pollution is estimated to cause 1–2% of lung cancers.
+Exposure to air pollution, especially particulate matter released by motor vehicle exhaust and fossil fuel-burning power plants, increases the risk of lung cancer.
 Indoor air pollution from burning wood, charcoal, or crop residue for cooking and heating has also been linked to an increased risk of developing lung cancer.
 The International Agency for Research on Cancer has classified emission from household burning of coal and biomass as "carcinogenic" and "probably carcinogenic" respectively.